Catalin-Ripanu/HW2_CPL/README.md

 For testing it yourself, simply create a file in cool/compiler directory with your COOL program and pass its Path from Content Root to Compiler standard input (see [3]).
 It should output the equivalent MIPS code.

-Finally, you shall introduce this code into SPIM for validating the results.
+Finally, you shall introduce this code into SPIM for results validation.

 Note that the last test is failing, so there might be some hidden small bugs when compiling complex COOL programs.